spearwolf/twopoint5d/three-vertex-objects/README.md

 the main features of this library are centered around the definition, creation and life-cycle management of _vertex objects_, in addition there are some more helpers and classes to ease the texture handling, respectively the loading of texture-atlas definitions.

-> ATTENTION: this library is a kind of _meta_ library. there is nothing in this library that three.js doesn't already allow you to do out of the box: however, this library gives you tools that allow you to work with complex particle-like and instanced geometries in a super elegant way!
+> ATTENTION: this library is a kind of _meta_ library. there is nothing in this library that three.js doesn't already allow you to do out of the box: however, this library gives you highly specialized tools that allow you to work with complex particle-like and instanced geometries in a super elegant way!

 ## Vertex Objects